Humans' need for vertical transportation is as old as human civilization.

 In 1835, a belt-pulled lift table called a "winch machine" was installed in a British factory.

-In 1846, the first industrial hydraulic lifting tables appeared.
+lifting tables appeared.
 Then other powered lifts soon followed.

 In 1854, American mechanic Otis invented a ratchet mechanism, which was shown at the New York trade show for a safety lift.